KehangLi/Logic_App/README.md

 # Logic App
-This Logic App provides users with a propositional formal logic quiz.
+This Logic App provides users with a propositional formal logic quiz, and adapts to three platforms: web, iOS, Android.

 ## Introduction
 ***